PG27. Learning Disabilities (Parenting Capacity)

 1.7

-Local Safeguarding Children Partnerships are responsible for taking full account of the challenges and complexities of work in this area by ensuring inter-disciplinary / agency protocols are in place for the co-ordination of assessment and support, and for close collaboration between all local children's and adult's services.
+Local Safeguarding Children Partnerships are responsible for taking full account of the challenges and complexities of work in this area by ensuring interdisciplinary/agency protocols are in place for the coordination of assessment and support, and for close collaboration between all local children's and adult services.

 1.8

-Local authority vulnerable adult's services should ensure eligibility criteria for service provision is such that parents with learning disabilities who need help in order to be able to care for their children can benefit from support provided under the NHS and Community Care Act 1990.
+Local authority vulnerable adult services should ensure that the eligibility criteria for service provision are such that parents with learning disabilities who need help to care for their children can benefit from support provided under the NHS and Community Care Act 1990.

 1.9